DhLYa/MH_RAG/README.md

 ## Data

+The corpus is composed from two sources totalling 502 documents.
+Pages from both are selected by category rather than listed by hand, so the corpus is reproducible from the category names.

-The corpus is currently 33 English Wikipedia articles covering the Monster Hunter series, its individual titles and spin-offs, the consoles they released on, and a list of best-selling video games.
-Text is fetched via the Wikipedia API rather than scraped or extracted from PDFs, which avoids the table-mangling and reference-section noise that PDF extraction introduces.
-Reference, External links, and See also sections are stripped at fetch time.
+The first is 33 English Wikipedia articles covering the Monster Hunter series, its individual titles and spin-offs, the consoles they released on, and a list of best-selling video games.
+This provides meta-information about the series.

+The second is 469 pages from monsterhunterwiki.org, providing in-game content.
+The two sources answer different question types, and chunks record which corpus they came from so retrieval results can be attributed and filtered.

+Both are fetched via the MediaWiki API.
+Wikipedia supports plain-text extracts directly, whereas monsterhunterwiki.org pages are requested as rendered HTML and reduced to prose by stripping empty headings and non-textual elements.
+Infobox tables are read separately into label-value lines before the surrounding tables are discarded, since they hold attributes worth retaining such as classification, elements, and elemental weaknesses.
+Those values are rendered as icons whose names appear on the parent link rather than in the image, so they are recovered from the link rather than the image text.

+Reference, External links, and See also sections are stripped at fetch time, along with headings left empty once their tables were removed, MediaWiki citation errors, and stub pages whose only content was the legend explaining the stat tables.

+`documents/wikipedia_pages.json` and `documents/mh_wiki_monsters.json` map page
-`documents/wikipedia_pages.json` maps article titles to their plain text.
-The vector store in `chroma_db/` is generated from it and is not committed, since it is reproducible from the corpus and the ingestion code.
-A `.gitkeep` file exists in the `chroma_db/` folder to retain the folder structure.
+titles to their plain text.
+The vector store in `chroma_db/` is generated from them and is not committed, since it is reproducible from the corpus and the ingestion code.
+A `.gitkeep` file retains the folder structure.

 ## Design decisions

 **Content-hash chunk IDs.** Each chunk's ID is a SHA-256 hash of its source article and text, so an unchanged chunk (same `CHUNK_SIZE`, `CHUNK_OVERLAP`) always produces the same ID.
-Re-running ingestion embeds only chunks not already stored, which means adding one article to the corpus costs only that article's embeddings rather than a full rebuild(300k tokens using `voyage-4-large` embedding model on current corpus size).
+Re-running ingestion embeds only chunks not already stored, which means adding one article to the corpus costs only that article's embeddings rather than a full rebuild.

 **Persistent vector store.** Chroma writes to disk, so embeddings survive process restarts.